WeeJeWel/how-to-be-a-great-programmer/keep-it-simple.md

 And don't forget, simple is not easy.
 It's darn hard.

 _N.B.
-I never use KISS because I don't know whether it means 'Keep It Simple, Stupid' or 'Keep It Stupid Simple'.
+I never use KISS because I never know whether it means 'Keep It Simple, Stupid' or 'Keep It Stupid Simple'.
 'Keep it simple' is much more simple imo._